 After a hectic and insightful day travel, it is now time to experience Amsterdam after dusk.
 Often they say that it is wise for you to experience a canal cruise in the evening when the canals are beautifully lit up.
 A mix of romantic and memorable experience packed in one.
 If you wish, you can book a cruise that serves a four-meal course too.

-A very good morning from Amsterdam.
+Very good morning from Amsterdam.
 Are you ready to see what day two brings you?
 The city’s finest art awaits thus, commence your day in the packed and recently renovated Rijksmuseum.
 Here, you get to witness world-class masterpieces from renowned artists like Van Gogh, Vermeer, and Rembrandt.
 The exterior will awe you, but the interior is the real deal.

 Then, move on to the Van Gogh Museum which holds the biggest collection of the artist’s masterpiece.
 Check out his infamous Sunflower artwork.
 As you head to this museum which lies just across the Museumplein from the Rijkmuseum, stop by and take a snap with the city symbol of ‘I AMsterdam’ sign.
 It is a fantastic and memorable way to remember this city indeed.